ForgerOfThings/slopblock/README.md

 What does it block?

 - AI generated video summaries
-- Channels we have logged as AI
+- Videos and channels we have logged as AI on the reccomended and search pages

 Roadmap